rombrew/phobia/README.md

 * Make a detailed documentation.
 * Consider to add flux observer saliency tracking (for SRM).
 * Add pulse output signal.
-* Make a drawing of the heatsing case for rev5a.
+* Make a drawing of the heatsink case for rev5a.
 * Design the new hardware for 120v battery voltage.